LLNL/shroud/docs/cstatements.rst

 .. c_shadow_scalar_result

+Used where the ``new``` operator is part of the generated code.
-Used in the case where a class is returned by value.
-The C wrapper must explicitly allocate a class instance which will hold the value from the C++ library function.
+For example where a class is returned by value or a constructor.
+The C wrapper
+must explicitly allocate a class instance which will hold the value from the C++ library function.
 The Fortran shadow class must keep this copy until the shadow class is deleted.